Cacti/plugin_reportit/README.md

 --- 1.1.3 ---

+* issue#37: When adding a new template, changing the drop down box and clicking cancel results in 'Unsaved Changes' dialog

 * issue#69: Report-based filters should be cleared when switching reports

 * issue#71: Backported mailer() function uses function only defined in Cacti